 The EIS is a tax favoured scheme designed to encourage individuals to invest in entrepreneurial unquoted businesses with a presence in the UK.
 To be eligible for EIS the company must have a fixed place of business in the UK and carry on a trade.
 Certain trades are not eligible for the incentive.
-Individual investors subscribing for not more than 30% of the share capital of a qualifying company can get tax relief at 30% on up to £1,000,000 per annum invested.
+Individual investors subscribing for not more than 30% of the share capital of a qualifying company can get tax relief at 30% on up to £1,000,000 per annum invested (for certain companies this limit is £2,000,000).
 EIS can also provide a means of deferring taxable capital gains.
 EIS is not available for investment in companies listed on the Stock Exchange but may be available in respect of AIM or OFEX companies.

-There is a version of the scheme for very small start up businesses with tax relief of 50% on up to £100,000 of investment.
+There is a version of the scheme for very small start-up businesses with tax relief of 50% on up to £100,000 of investment.